-Students are also required to complete 24 weeks of approved clinical electives as a part of meeting the college graduation requirements.
-At least 8 of the 24 weeks must be completed in the community to which the student is assigned.
+Students are required to complete 20 weeks of approved clinical electives as a part of meeting the college graduation requirements.
+At least 4 of the 20 weeks must be completed in the community to which the student is assigned.
 Students are encouraged to study broadly and/or to pursue intensively their special interests through elective programs.
-Elective programs may include any of the variety of courses offered by the college and university, research projects, or placements in hospitals other than those associated with Michigan State University.
+Elective programs may include a variety of courses offered by the college and university, research projects, or placements in hospitals other than those associated with Michigan State University.
 Students may also take elective courses at other medical schools.